Sasha (Jamaican musician): "Dat Sexy Body", "I'm Still in Love with You", and Sexy Body Sasha

-Sasha's intuition and sensitivity about her audience is reinforced by her innate cultural connection to both the Jamaican and American audiences.
-"In dancehall, the crossover market appreciates you, and dances to the beat, but they don't always know what you're saying.
-Even though I'm writing dancehall, my schooling was in New York, and the way I write and flow my words, all of people can understand the lyrical content of what I'm saying."
+In 1998, Sasha began singing after producer Tony Kelly encouraged her to contribute to the "Bookshelf" riddim.
+Her song "Dat Sexy Body" became a club and radio staple.
+She later recorded "I’m Still in Love," a duet with Sean Paul, which appeared on his album Dutty Rock.
+The song reached number one on reggae charts in Jamaica, London, Miami, and New York.
+Sasha has cited her upbringing in New York and Jamaican heritage as factors in her ability to reach both Jamaican and American audiences.

 Sasha has also had a string of hits in Jamaica, including "Runaway With Me", "Hot Girls", "Natural High", "Wine Gal Wine", and We Got The Love (Feat.
 Turbulence).
 Sasha was also working on an album for VP Records titled "Sexy Body Sasha" which was supposed to be released in 2006 but Sasha left the label and the album got shelved.
 The songs from the album will soon be released as a mixtape under the same title.

 Transition to gospel music, "Breaking Free", and TryGod Records

-Early 2008, saw Sasha transition into a Gospel artist and as a result of her new outlook on life, Sasha said she will not perform any of the songs that made her popular.
-She was known for songs like Natty On Mi Frontline and We Got The Love, which were done with her former lover, Turbulence, as well as a remake of Alton Ellis' I'm Still In Love, which she did with Sean Paul.
+In early 2008, Sasha converted to Christianity and transitioned to recording gospel music.
+She subsequently stated she would no longer perform her previous secular hits.
+She was known for songs like Natty On Mi Frontline and We Got The Love, which were done with her former lover, Turbulence, as well as a remake of Alton Ellis' I'm Still in Love, which she did with Sean Paul.
 As a Christian, Sasha sang on the Beauty of Holiness Gospel Band, which she formed about five years ago.
 Since then, the band has performed mainly on the north coast.
 They also have a song called Surround Me.
 However, the band's first major appearance will be at Gospel Explosion.

 Sasha released her first album in 17 years titled "Breaking Free" on 8 April 2014.

 In June 2014, Sasha signed with TryGod Records.